purescript-contrib/purescript-arraybuffer/generated-docs/Data/ArrayBuffer/Typed.md

 #### Creation

-- `whole`, `remainder`, and `part` are methods for building a typed array accessible interface on top of an existing `ArrayBuffer`.
+- `whole`, `remainder`, and `part` are methods for building a typed array accessible interface on top of an existing `ArrayBuffer` - Note, `part` and `remainder` may behave unintuitively - when the operation is isomorphic to `whole`, the new TypedArray uses the same buffer as the input, but not when the portion is a sub-array of the original buffer, a new one is made with `Data.ArrayBuffer.ArrayBuffer.slice`.
 - `empty` and `fromArray` are methods for creating pure typed arrays

 #### Modification